Skip to content

 align_roots=True, # align tree roots before comparison

-align_roots_threshold=20.0, # max distance to match roots
+align_roots_thredhold=20.0, # current source spelling; max distance to match roots

 with_direction=False, # consider fiber direction